OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ---
-title: Create an Outlook mobile add-in for an online-meeting provider (preview)
+title: Create an Outlook mobile add-in for an online-meeting provider
-description: Discusses how to set up an Outlook mobile add-in for an online-meeting service provider. ms.topic: article ms.date: 04/23/2020
+description: Discusses how to set up an Outlook mobile add-in for an online-meeting service provider. ms.topic: article ms.date: 05/19/2020
 localization_priority: Normal
 ---

-# Create an Outlook mobile add-in for an online-meeting provider (preview)
+# Create an Outlook mobile add-in for an online-meeting provider

 Setting up an online meeting is a core experience for an Outlook user, and it's easy to [create a Teams meeting with Outlook](/microsoftteams/teams-add-in-for-outlook) mobile.
 However, creating an online meeting in Outlook with a non-Microsoft service can be cumbersome.
 By implementing this feature, service providers can streamline the online meeting creation experience for their Outlook add-in users.

-> [!NOTE]
+> [!IMPORTANT]
-> This feature is only supported in [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) on Android with an Office 365 subscription.
+> This feature is only supported on Android with an Office 365 subscription.

 In this article, you'll learn how to set up your Outlook mobile add-in to enable users to organize and join a meeting using your online-meeting service.
 Throughout this article, we'll be using a fictional online-meeting service provider, "Contoso".